-5.5 HPC Advection-Dispersion (AD) Solver (New to HPC)
+5.5 HPC GPU Advection-Dispersion (AD) Solver

-Note: This new feature applies to TUFLOW HPC only, AD is already supported in Classic using a different numerical solution.
+Note: This new feature applies to TUFLOW HPC only and is GPU accelerated, AD is already supported in Classic using a different numerical solution.

 Advection Dispersion (AD) capability is now supported for TUFLOW HPC.
 The AD inputs remain unchanged from those for TUFLOW Classic - refer to the Draft TUFLOW AD Manual available from the TUFLOW Documentation page.